 Day 1: Arrival Day

-Travel to the Golden Vale of Tipperary, visit the Rock of Cashel, wander over to Lough Gur, and stop at Adare Village.
-This day includes evidence dating back to Neolithic times.
-Bear witness to Ireland’s largest stone circle.
+After breakfast, we’ll drive west to the area known as the Golden Vale of Tipperary, which is a tranquil rural area of Ireland known for its extensive dairy farming.
+Visit the Rock of Cashel, wander over to Lough Gur, and stop at the heritage center at Adare Village.
+This day includes evidence of structures dating back to Neolithic times that includes Ireland’s largest stone circle.

 After breakfast, head to Quin Abbey, Craggaunowen, the famous Bunratty Castle, and Folk Park.
 Enjoy an evening dinner show at the Corn Barn with Irish music, song, and dance!
 Marvel at the karst topography at Burren.
 Begin at the Burren Perfumery, featuring scents from the local flora, then head off to visit the famous Ailwee Cave, the iconic Poulnabrone Dolmen, Caherconnel Ringford, and end up at the majestic Cliffs of Moher to stand 700 feet above the turbulent Atlantic Ocean!

-Great sights today.
-Enjoy a visit to the Birr Castle & Gardens, which is home to the Great Telescope used to discover the planet Uranus.
+After breakfast, we will drive to Birr Castle and Gardens, which is home to the Great Telescope used to discover the planet Uranus.
 This is followed by the Clonmacnoise Monastery and St. Kieran’s monastic settlement on the banks of the Shannon River — renowned for its high crosses.

 Day 8: Departure

 Today we prepare for the trip home.
-James will provide transportation to the airport and will be available to help with all travel arrangements and problems.
+Your Trouvaille host will provide transportation to the airport and will be available to help with all travel arrangements and problems.